Unpack your artificial Christmas tree and untangle/check the tree lights.

-For those of you who own artificial trees, take them out of their boxes or tree bags – another worthwhile investment if you don’t already own one – and start the task of connecting and/or unfolding the branches.
+For those of you who own artificial trees, take them out of their boxes or tree bags and start the task of connecting and/or unfolding the branches.
 Untangle the lights at the same time and make certain they still work.
 We did suggest you check the lights in the first week of our calendar, but I know some of you would have found the lights hard to get to until they come out with the rest of the decorations.
 By unfolding and untangling the tree and lights, you are taking care of two irritating pieces of crucial Christmas business, leaving tomorrow free for the pure, unadulterated thrill of dressing the tree.
 If the lights don’t work, you still have time to purchase a new set.
 If you are planning to buy a real tree, please visit our Christmas Trees page for lots of helpful tips on the different varieties, tree holders, care and more.
 We won’t be putting up our real tree for a few days yet as we will start with our artificial tree, but don’t let that stop you.
 Most Christmas trees are felled at roughly the same time, so buying one early won’t affect how long it looks fresh.
 That’s more to do with how you care for it.

 Ed Elf: Is it greedy to want one of each?
 You know, have a fake and a fir?
 Oh well…think I’ll put two in my bedroom anyway.
 Nice.

 Mrs. C: Very nice, dear.
 Finally for today, think of how you’re going to display your Christmas cards.
 If you have a cardholder or card-tree you use annually, then you can put that in place today as well.
 I’ve always received at least three cards by the end of November.
 If you put your cards on red ribbons or strings – vertically or horizontally – you will have to wait until you receive more cards to display.
 I also have an ornate sleigh ornament by the fireplace in which I put a collection of treasured cards.